nautobot/nautobot/nautobot/docs/user-guide/administration/installation/nautobot.md

     echo "nautobot[remote_storage]" >> $NAUTOBOT_ROOT/local_requirements.txt
     ```

-    An example of using django-storages with AWS S3 buckets, visit the [django-storages with S3](../guides/s3-django-storage.md) user-guide.
+    For an example of using django-storages with AWS S3 buckets, visit the [django-storages with S3](../guides/s3-django-storage.md) user-guide.

 ## Prepare the Database